 EMT-6 Syngeneic Breast Tumor Model

-Test novel breast cancer therapies and advance immuno-oncology research with EMT-6 syngeneic models.
+Test novel breast cancer therapies and advance your immuno-oncology research with EMT-6 syngeneic models.

 Breast cancer is a widespread disease affecting millions of women worldwide.
 Between 2015 and 2020, an estimated 7.8 million women were diagnosed with breast cancer.